John Lefner, Executive Director

 ext.
 6631 firstname.lastname@example.org

 Jiné is a self-described Chingachgook kid, who’s love of the outdoors all started with her experience as a camper in the Adventure Camp program here at Chingachgook.
-From that trip on Jiné spent every summer on the lake, going from CIT to counselor and eventually onto the waterfront team for 4 summers, camp photographer for 1 summer and an outdoor educator for 5 seasons.
-Jiné is beyond happy to be returning to camp full time and is looking forward to working with staff and campers to carry on the traditions that make Chingachgook the best place to spend a summer!
+From that trip on, Jiné spent every summer on the lake, going from CIT to counselor and eventually onto the waterfront team for 4 summers, camp photographer for 1 summer and an outdoor educator for 5 seasons.
+Jiné is beyond happy to be at camp full time and loves working with staff and campers to carry on the traditions that make Chingachgook the best place to spend a summer!

-Jiné is originally from Albany, NY and a graduate of Ithaca College but has spent the last two years living in Boston and working for the American Camp Association, New England.
+Jiné is originally from Albany, NY, a graduate of Ithaca College and spent two years living in Boston and working for the American Camp Association, New England.
 Jiné enjoys sailing, hiking, photographing the beautiful Adirondacks, jumping off the rope swing, practicing half court shots and spending as much time on the lake as possible!

 ext.
 6644 email@example.com